FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/RaspberryPi/Installation.md

 `ZeroTouch` should configure the system and start all the services for you.
 However, there are many corner cases which `ZeroTouch` may miss.
-Many (if not all) of the choices made by `ZeroTouch` are written but it to stdout.
+Many (if not all) of the choices made by `ZeroTouch` are written to stdout.
-I recommend that you check that the properties set in the `fts` and `fts-ui` configuration files be verified.
+I recommend that you validate the properties set in the `fts` and `fts-ui` configuration files.

-note
-: it is unlikely that your default user will have authority to edit these files, i.e. use `sudo` as needed.

 [Verify and/or Edit the `fts-ui` configuration file](../../administration/usingConsole.md)
 ```